Cormac Farrelly, Digital Marketing Consultant with WSI, explores the State of the Omni-Channel

 There have been a number of articles on this blog relating to the impact of the Omni-Channel on customer service organisations.
-So I was delighted to attend the recent BT sponsored event for CCMA members on “The Challenge of the Omni Channel” and learn from some of the thought leaders on this topic and what the future holds for 2014.
+So I was delighted to attend the recent BT sponsored event for CCMA members on “The Challenge of the Omni Channel” and learn from some of the thought leaders on this topic and what the future holds.

 As timing would have it, eMarketer have just released a detailed report on the state of the Omni channel for retail so it is interesting to explore the overlap of the adoption of the omni-channel in retail and customer service.

 The term Omni-channel was originally coined by the retail industry to describe a growing trend where customers use multiple shopping channels to complete a single purchase.
 Armed with smartphones and tablets, consumers are now moving effortlessly between “real” and “digital” worlds.
 They do their research for a new product online, consult forums and review sites to get recommendations, visit brick-and-mortar stores to examine the product and often use their smartphone while in the store to do price comparisons.
 To complete the purchase cycle, they might negotiate a deal with the store or buy the product online.

 Interestingly, although the customer has made this leap to the new “Omni-channel”, retailers are still playing catch-up and many fall far short of achieving this vision.

 When we start thinking about the Omni-channel for customer service, perhaps this same analogy holds true?

 First, let’s look at why retailers are lagging behind to see if we can learn any valuable lessons.
 The eMarketer report cites two main reasons why retailers have not embraced the omni-channel: